princemehta-git/syriatel-api/README.md

 GET http://localhost:3000/balance?apiKey=YOUR_API_KEY
 ```

 **Example (transfer):** `to` can be a GSM number or the recipient’s Syriatel Cash secret code.
 You need your 4‑digit Syriatel Cash PIN.
-For accounts with multiple lines, use `from` (userId or GSM) to specify which line to transfer from.
+For accounts with multiple lines, use `from` (userId, GSM, or secret code) to specify which line to transfer from.

 ```http
 # Transfer from main line (default)